Skip to content

 Ferrite Core Challenges

-Finding a core that balances all three is difficult and costly at kW levels.
+Finding a core, material, and winding layout that satisfies all of these requirements can be difficult and costly at kW levels.

 Better Alternatives